-How Much Vitamin D Is In A Glass Of Fortified Milk?
-Ask Dr. Dairy
+How Much Vitamin D Is In Fortified Milk?

 Most milk sold at retail in the U.S. contains vitamin D. Because few foods naturally contain vitamin D, it can be added in specified amounts to foods like milk, yogurt and many cheeses to help people meet dietary recommendations.